StackFi Tools

 Junk Silver Melt Value Calculator

-A junk silver calculator helps you price older U.S. coins by bullion content instead of face value.
-That matters because bags of dimes, quarters, halves, and silver dollars are still bought and sold primarily on silver weight, especially when stackers want fractional pieces that are easy to trade.
-Instead of guessing from memory or relying on rough “times face” rules that drift as spot prices move, this tool converts the current StackFi silver quote directly into melt value per coin and for your total quantity.
+This free junk silver calculator prices older U.S. coins by bullion content instead of face value.
+Bags of pre-1965 dimes, quarters, halves, and silver dollars still trade primarily on silver weight, so a quick melt-value check beats rough "times face value" rules of thumb that drift every time spot moves.
+Pick a coin — or the standard $1 face value 90% bag — set a quantity, and the tool converts the live silver spot price into melt value per coin and for your whole lot.

 FAQ